ramg93/DevSavant/README.md

 # Python Exercise

 ## Read a database from a JSON file containing players' info.
-These information is Name, Lastname, height in meters and height in inches.
+The information is Name, Lastname, height in meters, and height in inches.
-## Write a function with a target height (integer) as an input that will find the pair(s) of players whose summed heights in inches matches the given target height.
+## Write a function with a target height (integer) as an input, which will find the pair(s) of players whose summed heights in inches matches the given target height.

-## Try it on you own.
-I share my solution in the next cells.
+## Try it on your own.
+I share my solution in the jupyter notebook.

 ## Running the following cell will generate a ```app.py``` file which can be executed from console by running ```python app.py``` once the workdirectory is placed where the file is and the evironment ```MatchPlayers``` is set and active.

-## Otherwire, if you mean to run the code inside this jupyter notebook, just comment the first line: ```%%writefile app.py```
+## Otherwise, if you mean to run the code inside this jupyter notebook, just comment the first line: ```%%writefile app.py```

 ## An ```environment.yml``` file is added to better suit the exectution of this repo.
 It's encouraged to set it up and activate it.